Extend the random-walk shielding-potential viscosity model to hot temperature regime

 Cl\'erouin $et$ $al$. extend the Wallenborn-Baus formula \cite{extOCP} by using the data calculated from MD simulations to form an extension of the Wallenborn-Baus fit, and obtain the extended Wallenborn-Baus (EWB) formula, \cite{Clerouin} which is applicable to an arbitrary mixture.
-However, for these models, the parameter space of the MD simulations would limit their applicable region.
-Therefore, in a previous work \cite{RVM}, we developed an analytical model called ``random-walk shielding-potential viscosity model'' (RWSP-VM) to evalucate the shear viscosity.
+However, for OCP and EWB, the parameter space of the MD simulations would limit their applicable regime.
+Therefore, in a previous work \cite{RVM}, we developed an analytical model called ``random-walk shielding-potential viscosity model'' (RWSP-VM) to evaluate the shear viscosity.
 It is based on the statistics of random-walk ions and the Debye shielding effect.
-Compared with the models and the simulation methods mentioned above, it is applicable in warm temperature region (several tens of eV to hundreds of eV), and it has the advantages of universality, accuracy, and efficiency.
+Compared with the models and the simulation methods mentioned above, it is applicable in warm temperature regime, and it has the advantages of universality, accuracy, and efficiency.